• Kapcsolat

 Rövid leírás:

-Marc Blecher presents a seminal analysis on development of the urban working class in China.
+Marc Blecher presents a seminal analysis of the development of the urban working class in China.
 Chinese workers have been the subjects of a great deal of analysis by scholars, documentation by journalists and activists, and portrayal by writers, filmmakers, and artists.
-The Making of China?s Working Class: A World to Lose seeks the foundation for all this in three questions: what kind of class is the Chinese working class?; what are the historical forces and processes that have formed it?; and how does the pattern of class formation help explain the working class?s reactions historically, presently, and even prospectively?
+The Making of China’s Working Class: A World to Lose seeks the foundation for all this in three questions: what kind of class is China’s working class?; what are the historical forces and processes that have formed it?; and how does the pattern of class formation help explain the working class’s reactions historically, presently, and even prospectively?

 In this bold, original treatise on the variegated fortunes of China's workers over more than a 100-year period, Marc Blecher considers their heterogenous fortunes and their disparate levels of agency by place, gender, skill, and political dauntlessness over time.
 He draws on a wealth of studies of these laborers and his own interviews, and grounds his analysis in the thinking of E.P.
 Thompson, Ira Katznelson, Gramsci, Karl Marx, and Michael Burawoy.
 There is much to chew over in his thoughtful, compassionate account.